Related

 So, while it seems to come as an unwelcome surprise to many, yes, it has always been possible to write firmware that facilitates key extraction.
 You’ve always trusted Ledger not to deploy such firmware whether you knew it or not.

 Moving to a different signing device is not going to change that fact – although, using a device that can be airgapped – that is, used without ever being directly connected to a computer does immediately allay most of this fear.
-Even if your device has been poisoned with private key extracting firmware, getting that key off the device over an airgap is really hard to do.
+Even if your device has been poisoned with private key extracting firmware, getting that key off the device over an airgap is really hard to do, but certainly not impossible.

-So, ditch Ledger if you want to – but please understand that the other devices aren’t different in this fundamental aspect.
+So, ditch Ledger if you want to – but please understand that the other devices aren’t different in this fundamental respect.

 The Recover code in the firmware is not a malicious code nor does it open a way to arbitrary extract the seed.